ankifor/certified-kubernetes-administrator-course/docs/09-Networking/02-Pre-requisite-Switching-Routing-Gateways.md

 $ ip route add default via 192.168.2.1
 ```

-- To check the IP forwarding is enabled on the host.
+- To check the IP forwarding is enabled on the host (runtime; not persisted)
 ```
 $ cat /proc/sys/net/ipv4/ip_forward
 0